muratk3n/thirdwave/en/tweets/2019/week41.md

 the price.
 I remember well into the '14,'15, Cameron talking with both sides of mouth, one day saying I'll talk tough to EU, blah blah, next day chiding his party for "keep banging on about the EU".
 Who could hold two such differing views at party level?
-Chewing gum and singing La Bamba at the same time?
+Can't chew gum and sing La Bamba at the same time...

 *2019-10-8 10:28:5*